Genpei Akasegawa: Fiction, Manga, and Other Pursuits

 As "Katsuhiko Otsuji," he received the Akutagawa Prize in 1981 for his short story, "Chichi ga kieta" (Father Disappeared).
 In addition to fiction, Akasegawa is known for his essays and manga written with characteristic humor and style.
 He is perhaps best known by the general public for his 1998 book Rōjin Ryoku (Geriatric Power), which was a bestseller in Japan.
 In this book he argues that the physical and mental decline that accompanies old age is in fact proof of increased strength.

 Akasegawa also produced manga, most notably The Sakura Illustrated (Sakura Gaho) in the 70s.
 This manga was first serialized in the weekly Asahi Journal from August 1970 to March 1971.

+Death

+Akasegawa died on October 26, 2014, in Tokyo, aged 77.